 For a time, the village was also home to the successful gaming company Hinterland Games, launched by Raphael Van Lierop, but the company shut its studio in Cumberland two years ago and moved to Vancouver while adopting a partially distributed workforce model.
 It was a loss of well-paying jobs for Cumberland, and indicative that it takes more than a small town vibe to attract and keep businesses.
 Yet new small businesses continue to pop up and thrive.

-Learn more about opportunities to promote your business to new people on our popular Victoria business magazine !
+Promote your business to new people on our popular Victoria business magazine !